- advertisements -

 He says to NA24 that he is behind some of the trades, but not all.

 - Have you done anything illegal trade in shares?

-- No, the answer Larsen.
+- No, says Larsen.

-Know the rules
+-Knows the rules

 - I guess the exchange will try to find out if I know the other Nordnet-customer who intervened in my game with the robot from Timber Hill, said Larsen.